,

 😐

-Elm Class is our Key Stage One class which is home to years 1 and 2.
-The class is taught by Ms Carr.
-Also working in the class is Mrs Grimshaw and Mrs Grootveldt experienced Teaching Assistants, with training in nurture.
-The class is a warm, welcoming learning environment for all pupils in the class.
+Elm Class is our Key Stage One class, which is home to children in year 1 and 2.
+The class is taught by Mrs Bilal.
+Also, working in the class are Miss Virgoe and Mrs Griffin.
+The class is a safe, warm, welcoming learning environment for all children to develop their acedemic, social and emotional skills.
 Teaching mixes the demands of the National Curriculum with meaningful learning through practical activities.

-We are introducing aspects of continuous provision into the class to support our Year 1 children with the transition from The Early Years curriculum in Reception.
+We have introduced continuous provision into the timetable to support our Year 1 children with their transition from the Early Years curriculum in Reception to Year 1.
+This enables all children to learn in a free- flow way and promotes pupil choice and agency.

 What are KIRFs?